How to use the second home calculator

 1. Know your financing options

 - Conventional loan: You can receive these loans through traditional lenders like banks and credit unions.
+Just like your primary mortgage, you’ll make monthly payments of principal and interest until your loan is paid off.

 - Cash: Paying for a home in full will reduce the overall cost of owning a second home because you won’t be paying interest on a loan.